polipones/pod-hugo-main-website/content/posts/pod_o_gym/new-bench-press-and-leg-press/index.en.md

 Hi Podoláci,

-do you want to get in shape or simply smash a great workout?
-A new bench press and leg press are waiting for you at our Pod-O-Gym! 🏋️‍♂️
+do you want to get in shape or simply have a great workout?
+A new bench press and leg press are waiting for you at Pod-O-Gym! 🏋️‍♂️

 The leg press has already been serving the gym faithfully for a while, but the bench is a brand-new addition, so come and put it to the test.
 Whether you are aiming for a new bench press personal best or want to give your legs a serious workout, you now have the perfect setup.

 Drop by for a workout – Pod-O-Gym is ready for you!

 Have a great summer,

-Katka
-chair of the Pod-O-Lee club
+Katka, chair of the Pod-O-Lee club